-Official processes are the only records recognized by the City to calculate employee pay.
+- A record of schedules or hours worked as well as paid and unpaid leave taken is required - Official processes are the only records recognized by the City to calculate employee pay.
 Employees are expected to submit accurate and complete official time records reflecting all hours worked.
 Employees, who also choose to keep their own personal time records, must provide them to the City within the next pay period if there is a discrepancy between the City's records and the employee's records.
-A supervisor or the Payroll Clerk should be contacted with any questions about how pay is calculated and promptly notified regarding any mistakes in time records or pay.
-Employees should also promptly notify one of these individuals if there is a concern that anyone is interfering with the ability to record time accurately and completely.